 At each stage in the procedure we will want to keep in mind ways in which a complaint can be resolved.
 It might be sufficient to acknowledge that the complaint is valid in whole or in part.
-In addition, it may be appropriate to offer one or more of the following (none of which are the same as an admission of negligence or fault):
+In addition, it may be appropriate to offer one or more of the following:

-- an apology; - an explanation; - an admission that the situation could have been handled differently or better - an assurance that the event complained of will not recur; - an explanation of the steps that have been taken to ensure that it will not happen again; - an undertaking to review school policies in light of the complaint.
+- an apology; - an explanation; - an admission that the situation could have been handled differently or better (This is not the same as an admission of negligence.) - an assurance that the event complained of will not recur; - an explanation of the steps that have been taken to ensure that it will not happen again; - an undertaking to review school policies in light of the complaint.